Omnichannel Marketing: Definition, Strategy, Tools, and Examples

 Qualitative research is just as important.
 Talk to your customers about what they like most and least about their experience with your business.
 What are the areas where they would like to see improvement?
 Would they buy more if they could pick up items in the shop?
 How about if they could browse in person but order online for it to be delivered?
 Would they be more likely to shop with you if you had a rewards program?
 What type?
 Customer surveys can help tremendously with gathering this data.

 Once you have all your numbers and feedback, you’ll have a 360-degree view of your customer’s shopping behaviour and preferences.
-You’ll know on which channels they’re engaging with your brand the most, and which they would use more if you beefed up the experience.
+You’ll know which channels they’re engaging with your brand the most and which they would use more if you beefed up the experience.

 This is the foundation on which to build your omnichannel retail strategy.
 It allows you to find ways to connect the dots by inserting strategic re-engagement tactics along all the touchpoints that a consumer has with your brand.
-This sort of data deep dive can also help you figure out which types of customers are your most valuable.
+This data deep dive can also help you determine which types of customers are your most valuable.

 2. Make sure you have the basics in place.